 Temporarily unavailable in NY state.

-Don’t go to the lab, have the lab come to you with our myLAB Box easy and convenient at-home HIV test!
-Screen from the comfort of home with results in 2-5 days.
+Don’t go to the lab, have the lab come to you with our myLAB Box easy and convenient at-home HIV test, and get results in 2–5 days.
 Know your status with just a prick on the finger, no awkward conversations, no hassle.

-Kits included: 1 (one) mail-in kit testing for HIV-1 and HIV-2
+Included is one (1) mail-in testing kit for HIV-1 and HIV-2

 - Mail-in test kit for the detection of antibodies to HIV-1 and HIV-2